sagemath/sage/src/doc/en/developer/coding_basics.rst

   Sage does not know about the function ``AA()`` by default, so it needs to be imported before it is tested.
 Hence the first line in the example.

+  All blocks within the same docstring are linked: Variables set in a doctest keep their values for the remaining doctests within the same docstring.
+It is good practice to use different variable names for different values, as it makes the data flow in the examples easier to understand for human readers.
+(It also makes the data flow analysis in the Sage doctester more precise.)
+In particular, when unrelated examples appear in the same docstring, do not use the same variable name for both examples.

 - **Preparsing:** As in Sage's console, `4/3` returns `4/3` and not `1.3333333333333333` as in Python 3.8.
 Testing occurs with full Sage preparsing of input within the standard Sage shell environment, as